 Tip: there are now AI-driven apps that let you remove and replace video backgrounds — similar to how Google Meet does this in real time.

 Positioning a physical green screen behind you will improve your video quality when you use a virtual background image.
 The type of green screen that’s best for you depends on the configuration of your workspace, lighting, and the position of your camera.

 Why green?
 Because green is one of the least likely colors to be on you or on anything you’re wearing.
 Make sure not to wear green clothing or jewelry — or that part of you will appear transparent on video.

-When you use a green screen with Google Meet (or Zoom), you want the backdrop to completely fill your video frame so it looks like something this, absent any background image:
+When you use a green screen with Google Meet, you want the backdrop to completely fill your video frame so it looks like something this, absent any background image: